spjosyula/XcelCrowd/backend/src/controllers/README.md

 ## Validation

-1. Use `validateObjectId` for MongoDB ID validation
+1. Use `MongoSanitizer.validateObjectId` for MongoDB ID validation
 2. Delegate complex validation to services

 ## Authorization Levels